nisalm/EDA/QualitativeandQuantitativeAnalysis.md

 | **Methods**          | Frequency counts, group comparisons, bar plots| Summary stats, correlations, histograms     |
 | **Examples**         | Survival by gender, product sales by category | Average income, correlation between age and fare |

+While **Qualitative Analysis** helps understand the distribution and relationships of categorical data, which can guide encoding strategies for AI models, Identifies class imbalances, helping to avoid biased models, **Quantitative Analysis** provides precise insights into numerical data that can guide feature engineering and model selection.
+Detects trends and patterns that can influence model predictions.

+### Let’s roll up our sleeves and get coding!

+Opne the [EDA Titanic Dataset]() python notebook.